17 Top-Rated National and State Parks in Utah

 The main activities here are hiking, mountain biking, and horseback riding.
 Many trails wind their way past the park's most impressive sights.

-Nearby is world famous Bryce Canyon — it's an easy 35-minute drive and a must-do when visiting Kodachrome State Park.
+Nearby is the world-famous Bryce Canyon — it's an easy 35-minute drive and a must-do when visiting Kodachrome State Park.
 Also close by is one of Utah's most famous arches, Grosvenor Arch.
 This massive arch, which is actually two arches, is 10 miles down a bumpy road from the visitor center.

 Camping: The park is a popular place to camp with three campgrounds (two well equipped, one primitive).